aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 - Parallelization using with make's `-j` command-line option.

-- Using modules, submodules, and includes with arbitrary dependencies among them, even accross different subdirectories in the project tree.
+- Using modules, submodules, and includes with arbitrary dependencies among them, even across different subdirectories in the project tree.

 - Packing more than one module and submodule inside the same file.